 For couples getting married on Valentine’s Day (it falls on a Wednesday this year) or Valentine’s Day Weekend (I just made this up, this doesn’t really exist. lol) can gain some designer knowledge from today’s post.
 Or if you are not really into this sort of thing, recognize today’s post as adding entertainment value.

-Bunto Kazmi has been a favorite designer of mine since as far back as I can remember.
-Many of you know my love for her because of my posts (HERE and HERE and HERE) and my fan page on Facebook (HERE).
-Yes, the obsession is mildly psychotic.
-For those ladies who will be wearing or plan to wearing Bunto Kazmi on their special day(s) can do something fun than carrying the usual Bunto Kazmi batwa.
-I suggested this on my fan page, but I love the idea of pairing Judith Leiber clutches with Bunto Kazmi bridals.
+Many of you remember me mentioning Bunto Kazmi because of my posts (HERE and HERE and HERE).
+For those ladies who will be wearing or plan to wear Bunto Kazmi on their special day(s) can do something fun than carrying the usual Bunto Kazmi batwa.
+I love the idea of pairing Judith Leiber clutches with Bunto Kazmi bridals.
 Now I know this may be unattainable for some, but you can find many crystal covered clutches for your bridal attire, Bunto Kazmi or not, that are budget-friendly and beautiful.
 You just have to use your imagination.

 Honestly, if your budget allows it, you can either invest in a Judith Leiber clutch or a Bunto Kazmi bridal.
 They are statement pieces as standalone.
 I have seen only a few ladies pair them together and they probably did what I do.
 Buy uber-expensive items like a Judith Leiber clutch and a Bunto Kazmi bridal or formal one at a time.
 That’s smart budgeting for designer fiends out there.

-While you have very little say in the exact end product of a Bunto Kazmi bridal (since she makes one-of-a-kind dresses), you can add a little personal flair to your bridals with a Judith Leiber clutch.
-And if you know the designer well, you know she has clutches in a wide array of designer prices and for all designer budgets.
+While you have very little say in the exact end product of a Bunto Kazmi bridal, you can add a little personal flair to your bridals with a Judith Leiber clutch.
+And if you know the latter designer well, you know she has clutches in a wide array of designer prices and for all designer budgets.

 I have looked around and although there are many places that sell Judith Leiber clutches, the department store which has the best selection in my opinion is Neiman Marcus.
 I have been on the hunt (this is a serious investment so PLEASE take your time) for quite some time.
-I have looked online at Vestiaire Collective (See HERE) and The REALREAL (See HERE), which are online portals for luxury consignment pieces.
-While these two websites have great prices on Judith Leiber items, the quality of these pieces are not the best.
+I have looked online at Vestiaire Collective (See HERE) and The REALREAL (See HERE) and love the quality of pre-loved handbags on Harriett’s Closet (See HERE), which are online portals for luxury consignment pieces.
+The first two websites have great prices on Judith Leiber items, however, the quality of their pre-loved pieces are not the best.
 Either the hardware is scratched or the embellishments are missing.
 You can go to a private seller, but you really have to have an eye to judge you are getting a Judith Leiber item in excellent condition.

 That’s why I would turn to Neiman Marcus to avoid any fraud or surprises.
 Yes, you are paying ALOT more, but these are heirloom pieces and should be bought ONLY when you can take care of them AND when you can afford them.
 If in doubt over what to get in Neiman Marcus, check out some of the selections I am posting here: